Goldar: Comics

 Goldar appears as a recurring character in the Mighty Morphin Power Rangers comic series, published by Boom!
 Studios.
-It is a modern alternate retelling of the TV series of the same name and has no connections to any past media or the 2017 reboot film.
 The comic series revealed that Goldar once had a gorilla-like brother named Silverback, and they both served Lord Zedd as the emperor where they were both classified as being from an alien primate race (this is a call-back to the times when Goldar was called a monkey in the TV series).
 At one point, Silverback tries to overthrow Zedd.
 Silverback is gravely wounded by Zedd who instructs Goldar to finish off his own brother with his sword.
 Goldar complies without much hesitation.
-In a later issue, Goldar became a member of the comics incarnation of the Dark Rangers where he operated as the Yellow Dark Ranger.
+In a later issue, Goldar became a member of a new incarnation of the Dark Rangers where he operated as the Yellow Dark Ranger.

 Video games

 Goldar has appeared in multiple iterations of Power Rangers video games.

 He serves as the main villain in the Mighty Morphin' section of the game Power Rangers: Super Legends voiced by Nolan North.
 He is first seen complaining about Rita making him do her dirty work.
 Lord Zedd then appears in a time hole and tells him to contaminate Angel Grove's water supply, zombifying everyone there to form an army of Z-Putties.
 Goldar follows Zedd's demands, however, the Power Rangers are hot on his tail.
 The "chase" ends at Angel Grove, where Goldar is ready to contaminate the water supply, however, the Power Rangers stop him and he is forced to grow.
 He is defeated in the Megazord battle.